splunk/security_content/docs/_posts/2021-11-29-randomly_generated_scheduled_task_name.md

 * Command

+#### How To Implement
+To successfully implement this search, you need to be ingesting Windows Security Event Logs with 4698 EventCode enabled.
+The Windows TA as well as the URL ToolBox application are also required.

+#### Known False Positives
+Legitimate applications may use random Scheduled Task names.

 #### Kill Chain Phase
 * Privilege Escalation
 * Lateral Movement
 * Persistence

-#### Known False Positives
-Legitimate applications may use random Scheduled Task names.

 #### RBA